sabat-12067/Headless-Ecommerce-api/README.md

 # API FOR [ASUMAN SOUNDS STORE]('https://asmn-grocery-store.netlify.app)

 ## OVERVIEW
  This is a REST API built with nodejs.
-I created it to handle user authentication and persisting items that a user to the cart.
+I created it to handle user authentication and stripe payment integration.
  The backend is hosted on heroku.

  APIs are tested with postman